Blog>Cost Guides>Cost to prevent flood damage

 Gutter maintenance

 Clogged gutters and flood conditions are a terrible combination.
-Not only does it cause mould, structural issues and potential pest infestations, but it also exacerbates flood issues by blocking runoff and letting floodwater continue to build up.
+Not only does it cause mould, structural issues and potential pest infestations, but it also makes flood issues worse by blocking runoff water and letting floodwater continue to build up.
 This wreaks havoc on your home, which is easily avoided by regular gutter maintenance.

 Check out our gutter cleaning cost guide for more information.